 In the Jardin des Plantes is one of Paris’ most underappreciated museums.
 The Gallery of Paleontology and Comparative Anatomy has nearly 1000 different animal skeletons to observe.
 Walking into the huge open space, greeted by a colossal horde of skeletons is an incredible sight.
 And it’s usually so quiet that all you hear are the creaking wooden floorboards as you admire the animals on display.

-Near Chatelet is this historic rat trap shop, opened in 1872.
+Near Chatelet is the historic rat trap shop, Julian Aurouze and Co, opened in 1872.
 It has a very unusual store front window; with taxtidermied dead rats hanging lifeless from rat traps in the window.
 The shop gained recent fame after appearing in the Pixar film Ratatouille, where the character Remy is shown the dead rats and is warned not to trust humans.

 Paris’ most funky basketball court is surely Pierre Duperré, tucked in a block between buildings.
 Working with Nike, the basketball court was painted in a brilliant pattern of red and blue geometric shapes.
 It was re-painted again in 2017 to be even more crazy, with purple, pink and orange gradients that are stunning to behold (but concerning when you consider they camoflaged a nearby staircase too)!

 One of Paris’ most underrated parks is an unconventional one.
 Before New York had its High Line, Paris built the Promenade Plantée, sitting atop a section of abandoned railway line, and running from Opera to the park at Vincennes.